-The default setting for triggering a current waveform is 40%.
-If you wish to capture more or less current waveforms, simply set this value higher or lower.
-If you do not wish to capture any waveforms based on variations in current, simply set this percentage to a very high level, so that it is unlikely that a waveform will ever be triggered by a current variation (the highest allowed trigger threshold is 900%).
+The default setting for triggering a current waveform is 40% (of the specified current range).
+If you wish to capture more or less current waveforms, simply set this value higher or lower than the expected current inrush.
+If you do not wish to capture any waveforms based on variations in current, simply set the number of Current channels to 'none'